Getting Smart About Paying for College: A Step-By-Step Guide

 Step 3: Determine Your Eligibility for Aid

 Students and their families are expected to contribute to the cost of college to the extent they are able to do so.
-The anticipated amount is calculated using a formula called the Expected Family Contribution (EFC), which takes into account your family’s adjusted gross income, taxable investments, and family size.
+The anticipated amount is calculated using a formula called the Student Aid Index (SAI), which takes into account your family’s adjusted gross income, taxable investments, and family size.
 If you are unable to contribute the entire cost of college, financial aid may be available to bridge the gap.
-The difference between the total cost of college and a family’s EFC is how a student’s financial need is calculated.
+The difference between the total cost of college and a family’s SAI is how a student’s financial need is calculated.
+Read More about the SAI here.

-Because each method uses a different set of criteria, it’s important to calculate your EFC using both methods to identify which one is most favorable to your situation.
-The College Board is a great resource for calculating your EFC and determining which method is employed by each college.
-You can access their EFC Calculator here.
+Because each method uses a different set of criteria, it’s important to calculate your SAI using both methods to identify which one is most favorable to your situation.
+The College Board is a great resource for calculating your SAI and determining which method is employed by each college.
+You can access their SAI Calculator here.

 Step 4: Utilize These Tips to Enhance Your Eligibility